What Are You Looking at When You Look at a Mexican Cathedral?

 The interior ornamentation with depictions of heads of angelic children, plates of fruit, garlands along with the design of columns is essentially Renaissance.

-Sometimes styles clash jarringly, with some sculptures and paintings emphasizing a terrifying realism, with the use of actual teeth and hair and glass eyes.
+Sometimes styles clash jarringly, with some sculptures and paintings emphasizing a terrifying realism, like the use of actual teeth and hair and glass eyes.
 Gilded wood was another interior fashion specific to Mexico.

-The word “mestizo” is a term traditionally used in Spain and Latin America to mean a person of combined European and American Indian descent, or someone who would have been deemed a Castizo (one European parent and one Mestizo parent) regardless of where the person was born.
+The word “mestizo,' which has also been used to describe Mexican cathedrals, is a term traditionally used in Spain and Latin America to mean a person of combined European and American Indian descent, or someone who would have been deemed a Castizo (one European parent and one Mestizo parent) regardless of where the person was born.

 Over time, the brilliance of Mexican architecture became it’s gift for mixing fashions and ornamental sources in a single building, giving the word mestizo a quality in a wider sense of the word.